Sign Up for the TRIP

 There are many more examples of a shared culture and tradition in Southeast Asia.
 And they’re a lot more treasures in the region that includes great wildlife biodiversity with diverse flora and fauna and also the region’s coral reef and marine life.

-For the most the people of the Southeast are reputed for being fun-loving, compassionate, gentle, hospital, open-minded, laid-back, smiling, and friendly.
+Most of the people of the Southeast are reputed for being fun-loving, compassionate, gentle, hospital, open-minded, laid-back, smiling, and friendly.
 There’s a prevailing sentiment that life should be enjoyed at the moment and problems should not be taken so seriously that disrupt enjoyment.

 Southeast Asia was nicked named the land of smiles because people smiled often.